Dirac231/GME/README.md

 -----

 - ```merge``` - Merges a chosen branch with your current one.
-In case of conflicts, it doesn't merge and displays every conflict for fixing
+Handles conflicts by showing them and aborting the merge
 - ```pull``` - Updates your main branch with the remote main branch, works automatically also in case of upstreams with forked repos
 -----